 Attends two group gatherings for buddy pairs during the year (one fall, one winter term)

-Does one or two fun things with their buddy/buddies on campus during the workday such as visit a campus museum, attend a campus event, take a walk through the Diag, etc.
+Does something fun with their buddy/buddies on campus during the workday such as visit a campus museum, attend a campus event, take a walk through the Diag, etc.

 Each buddy team member will have no more than 2 buddy assignments at a time